sentgine/crudwizard/README.md

     ]) : [],
 ],
 ```
 (2) Under the root directory of your Laravel app, you will see a phpunit.xml file.
-Add this code below inside the <php> ... </php> tag.
+Add this code below inside the "php" tag.
 ```php
 <env name="DB_CONNECTION" value="testing"/>
 <env name="DB_TEST_HOST" value="127.0.0.1"/>